jbchen2/Rice-Cybersecurity/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump-Box-Provisioner and ELK machine can accept connections from the Internet.
 Access to these machines is only allowed from the following IP addresses:
-- My Home Public IP address for Jump-Box-Provisioner
+- The Jump-Box-Provisioner machine can be accessed from my home IP address via ssh.
-- My Home Public IP address and 10.0.0.4
+- The ELK machine can be accessed from my home IP address via port 5601 and from 10.0.0.4 via ssh.

 Machines within the network can only be accessed by Jump-Box-Provisioner.
 - Which machine did you allow to access your ELK VM?
 What was its IP address?\